The Essential 2020 House Viewing Checklist

-Whether you’re a first-time buyer, a prospective tenant looking for a property to rent, or simply expressing an interest in property to climb further up the housing ladder – viewing properties can be an exciting milestone in your life.
-However, whilst house hunting may seem like a painless, simple task, it can quickly grow into a confusing, stressful process – particularly if you have little or no experience when it comes to what things you should be looking out for.
+Whether you’re a first-time buyer looking for your dream home, a prospective tenant looking for a rental property, or simply interested in climb further up the housing ladder — viewing properties can be an exciting milestone in your life.
+However, while house hunting may seem like a painless, simple task, it can quickly grow into a confusing, stressful process — particularly if you have little or no experience when it comes to what things you should be looking out for.

-Here at House Buyer Bureau, we recognise the importance of choosing your new home carefully – as it’s likely to be one of, if not the biggest investment of your life.
-Keep reading to uncover House Buyer Bureau’s ultimate house viewing checklist, for a complete guide on what you should be looking out for room-by-room, important questions you should be asking your estate agent / landlord and general points to keep in mind as you assess the overall suitability of your new home.
+Here at House Buyer Bureau, we recognise the importance of choosing your new home carefully, as it’s likely to be one of the biggest investments of your life.
+We’ve created our ultimate house viewing checklist to guide you on what you should be looking out for.
+The property viewing checklist below offers tips room-by-room, advises on which important questions you should be asking your estate agent/landlord and general points to keep in mind as you assess the overall suitability of your new home.

-One of the most straightforward tasks that buyers or tenants simply forget to double-check whilst viewing a property, is checking all general house utilities are in good working order.
-As your guide moves you from room-to-room during a viewing, take several minutes to ensure the following utilities are in good, functional condition – and if not, be sure to question why:
+One of the most straightforward things buyers or tenants forget to double-check when viewing a property is that all the general house utilities are in good working order.
+As your guide moves you from room-to-room during a viewing, take several minutes to ensure the following utilities are in a good, functional condition — and if not, be sure to question why.

 - Plug sockets and light switches

 - Do the taps work and how long does it take for hot water to come through?

 - Check the built-in kitchen appliances work (e.g. the oven, hob)

 - Are fireplaces functional — do the chimneys work and when were they last swept?

 After making a note of the working utilities, there are several other factors to consider when observing the interior of the property, so be sure to ask yourself the following questions: